-Graduates of the MSOLM - Operations Management Graduate Certificate program will be able to:
+Upon successful completion of this program, graduates will be able to:

 - 1. Identify the systematic and strategic dynamics affecting an organization such as the needs and perspectives of relevant stakeholders.

 - 2. Apply principles of Leadership to nonprofit and public organizational settings in the areas of:

 - a.
 Supply Chain Management

 - b.
 Logistics

 - c.
 Data Analytics

 - d.
 Information Technology Management

 - 3. Evaluate and redesign organizational structures, work processes, and governance.